Tips from a local...

 -

 The Finish Festival is great!
-There will be plenty of food and water (this is one race that has never failed me).
+There will be plenty of food and water (as long as the idiots don't hoard the food and water).

 Tell your friends where to meet you before you leave them.
 Its crazy and you need to be specific (the bright orange TrySports tent is a good place).
 Check out the bands and just relax and enjoy the finish.
 Cheer on others as they come in.